-Aura of protection is generated by a few creatures in Paladins.
-These creatures have the ability to naturally induce this layer of protection, which will not only protect this creature generating the Aura but also other allied creatures within 10 feet.
-Along with this, there are other features of this Aura of protection that may lead to some heated debates regarding the Potency of this protective layer.
+Aura of protection is only generated by a few creatures in Paladins.
+These creatures can naturally induce this layer of protection, which will not only protect this creature generating the Aura but also other allied creatures within 10 feet.
+Along with this, other features of this Aura of protection may lead to some heated debates regarding the Potency of this protective layer.

-Is it really beneficial to the players to use it?
+Is it beneficial to the players to use it?
 Or is it unreasonably powerful?
 Some players will also go as far as calling it the Auro of Destruction.
-Let us see, what exactly is this Aura of Protection, and is it beneficial to the Paladin players?
+What exactly is this Aura of Protection, and is it beneficial to the Paladin players?

 - Dungeons and Dragons (D&D) – The one which has a light rule system